What we do

 Select a Map Type

-Map types available are squares, counties, national and provincial parks, and circles (generally 50 km in radius, around major cities and Point Pelee National Park).
-The squares are generally 10 km by 10 km in size and are the same as the squares used in the Ontario Breeding Bird Atlas for many years.
+Map types available are squares, counties, national and provincial parks, circles (generally 50 km in radius, around major cities and Point Pelee National Park), eButterfly points and predicted range maps.

 The most detailed TEA map of the occurrence of each species is by squares of 10 kilometres by 10 kilometres -- 10,747 in all, covering every part of Ontario.
 These squares were orginally developed for the Ontario Breeding Bird Atlas, and a file of the definitions of these squares has been made available to us by Bird Studies Canada.